Bryan Singer Fired From Directing Queen Biopic Bohemian Rhapsody

 Bryan Singer's schedule has suddenly become a lot freer.

-"Bryan Singer is no longer the director of Bohemian Rhapsody," the studio said in a statement to the publication.
+"Bryan Singer is no longer the director of Bohemian Rhapsody," the studio said in a statement to E!
+News.

 The announcement comes after Fox had temporarily halted production on the film due to the unexpected unavailability of Bryan.